YasinEl/mzRAPP/inst/md/README.md

 for all benchmark peaks.
 For a graphical explanation of a split peak please check figure 1. <br>

-<br> <u>Degenerated IR:</u> <br> Isotopologue areas are predicted from
+<br> <u>Degenerated IR:</u> <br> Isotopologue abundance rations (IR) are
-the most abundant isotopologue of each molecule.
-If the relative error of this prediction is more than 20 %p higher for NT-peak areas (compared to benchmark-areas) it is reflected in this variable.
+calculated relative to the highest isotopologue of each compound.
+If the relative bias of an IR calculated using NPP-abundances is exceeding the tolerance (outlined in figure 3) it is reflected in this variable.

 <div class="figure">